Tiffany Doggett: Fictional background

 Doggett is from Waynesboro, Virginia.
 After Doggett has her first period, her mother gives her advice about sex: "go on and let them [referring to men] do their business."
 This leads to her, later in life, to have sex with men in exchange for soda or money.
 Her perspective of sex changes when she meets Nathan.
 Jonathon Dornbush, of Entertainment Weekly writes "[Nathan] wants them both to enjoy the experience [of sex], and it opens Tiffany's perception of relationships."
 Nathan and his family move away, causing their relationship to end, and, almost immediately afterwards, Doggett is raped by an ex-boyfriend.

 Doggett has had five abortions.
 After having her fifth abortion, which takes place at an abortion clinic in Fishersville, Virginia, the nurse remarks "we should give you a punch card, get the sixth one free."
 Doggett is so offended by this joke that she shoots the nurse with a shotgun.
 She agrees to have a Christian lawyer as it was likely to lead to a lighter sentence and her legal bills being paid for.
 Since she shot an abortion nurse, she became a 'hero' of the anti-abortion movement.
 Doggett regularly receives cards praising her for her claims of defending the unborn as well as generous cash donations to her commissary account by fans & supporters.
-Although her Christian faith was initially fake, at some point Doggett did become a Christian; this was confirmed by Manning in an interview.
+Although her Christian faith was fake, at some point Doggett did become a Christian; this was confirmed by Manning in an interview.
 Manning describes Doggett's faith as "a hybrid of Christianity, Baptism, Presbyterian".